 Verification: f80b9c952a1712eb

-Sharda University Uzbekistan has received the "License" (No. OT 0034) from the State Inspectorate for Supervision of the Quality in Education under the Cabinet of Ministers of the Republic of Uzbekistan.
+Sharda University Uzbekistan has received the "License" (No. 43343) from the Ministry of Higher Education, Science and Innovations of the Republic of Uzbekistan.

 View Details